sorynnn/Consequences-of-Child-Soldiering/README.md

 ## How to Run

+1. Download the data (blattman.csv)
-1. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
-2. Open the R Markdown file in RStudio.
+3. Open the R Markdown file in RStudio.
-3. Run the analysis by knitting the file.
+4. Run the analysis by knitting the file.

 ## License